Page of Wands: Key meanings

-When comparing what you want to "move" and what is "moving" you, experiences become less important.
+When comparing what a person wants to "move" and what is "moving" them, experiences become less important.
 That is the danger, and yet it is also a chance.
 Don't "lose" yourself and don't lose your chance.
-When this card appears, it's time for a new beginning that will bring you to the point where you discover the true power and energy of your own fire, your personal power.
+When this card appears, it's time for a new beginning that will bring someone to the point where they discover the true power and energy of their own fire and personal power.

-Upon being born you were filled with drives, will power and desire.
+Upon being born a person is filled with drives, will power and desire.
 This is the perfect time to re-discover life, playfully conquering and greeting success and defeat, all events and experience with great enthusiasm.

 This card is also considered the 'messenger' card.
 When it is in a spread, it is highly likely that you will receive important news.